facebook/fresco/index.md

 <div class="featureBlock twoByGridBlock" markdown="1">
 ### Drawees

-Fresco's `Drawees` show a placeholder for you until the image has loaded and automatically show to the image when it arrives.
+Fresco's `Drawee` shows a placeholder for you until the image has loaded and then automatically shows the image when it arrives.
 When the image goes off-screen, it automatically releases its memory.
 </div>
 </div>